CCP Handbook - Comprehensive Community Planning for First Nations in British Columbia Third Edition

 - Planning is a core competency of good governance; the single best thing an external agent or consulting firm can do to support a community is to build the capacity of members in the nation to lead the process themselves.

 We would like to acknowledge the original five communities who piloted CCP projects in 2004-6, and whose experiences formed the basis for this handbook – Okanagan, Lytton, Squiala, We Wai Kai (Cape Mudge) and Yekooche.
-A special thanks to Chris Derrickson from Westbank First Nation and Andrew Moore from T'Sou-ke Nation who put pen to paper to make this second edition of the CCP Handbook a reality.
+A special thanks to Chris Derrickson from Westbank First Nation and Andrew Moore from T'Sou-ke Nation who put pen to paper to make this third edition of the CCP Handbook a reality.
 Finally, we would also like to thank the CCP champions in BC who have led planning work in their communities, participants from all of the past CCP workshops, and the CCP experts who have become mentors to others.
 The comments, stories and lessons learned they have shared have been instrumental in the development of CCP workshops and resource materials such as this handbook.

 In British Columbia (BC) there are 198 Indian Bands or First Nations, their culture as varied as the province’s terrain.
 There are over 30 languages spoken by First Nations in BC.
 Language plays an important role in BC First Nation culture and identity.